italia/developers.italia.it/README.md

 *0.0.0.0:4000*.
 Then, open a browser and navigate to http://localhost:4000 to preview the website.

-### Recompile handlebars templates

-Within folder `_templates` live some handlebars templates that operate in various areas.
-Once they get modified it is necessary recompile them.
-To do that we can use `npx` utility as follow:

-`npx handlebars@4.0.0 _templates/search.handlebars -f
-assets/templates/search.tpl.js`

 ## Makefile

 Both the [CircleCI build](.circleci/config.yml) and the [Docker